Kampot mountain

 Where To Go Next

-Kep: If you’re a lover of seafood and you didn’t get the chance to do a day trip to Kep, head here next.
-Just 25km east of Kampot, a tuk-tuk should cost you around $8USD.
+Kep: If you’re a seafood lover and didn’t get the chance to do a day trip to Kep, head here next.
+Just 25km east of Kampot, a tuk-tuk should cost you around $10USD.
+Buses cost a similar amount and make for a more comfortable journey.

 Charlotte Greenwood